Classical analogies for the force acting on an impurity in a Bose-Einstein condensate: Modelling approach

-We model the interaction between the impurity and a two-dimensional BEC through a Gaussian repulsive potential which can be reduced to a delta-function limit similar to previous studies~\cite{astrakharchik2004motion,pinsker2017gaussian}.
-The BEC itself, which is at a finite temperature, is described by a macroscopic wavefunction $\psi(\fet{r},t)$ that evolves according to the damped Gross Pitaevskii equation (dGPE)~\cite{Bradley_2012,Reeves_2013, skaugen2016vortex}:
+We model the interaction between the impurity and a two-dimensional (2D) BEC through a Gaussian repulsive potential which can be reduced to a delta-function limit similar to previous studies~\cite{astrakharchik2004motion,pinsker2017gaussian}.
+The BEC at low temperatures is well-described by the damped Gross Pitaevskii equation (dGPE) for the condensate wavefunction $\psi(\fet{r},t)$~\cite{gardiner2002stochastic,rooney2012stochastic,penckwitt2002nucleation,Bradley_2012,Reeves_2013, Reeves_2014,skaugen2016vortex}:

-where $g$ is an effective scattering parameter between condensate atoms. $V_{ext}$ is any external potential used to confine the condensate atoms or to stir them.
-The damping coefficient $\gamma>0$ is related to finite-temperature effects due to thermal drag between the condensate and the stationary thermal reservoir of excited atoms at fixed chemical potential $\mu$.
-This damping $\gamma$ is very small at low temperatures and can be expressed as function of temperature $T$, chemical potential $\mu$ and the energy of the thermal cloud~\cite{bradley2008bose}.
-The dGPE can be derived from the stochastic projected Gross-Pitaevskii equation in the low-temperature regime~\cite{blakie2008dynamics} and has been used to study different quantum turbulence regimes and vortex dynamics~\cite{Reeves_2014,billam2015spectral,Reeves_2013,Bradley_2012} that are also observed in recent experiments~\cite{neely2013characteristics}.
-An hydrodynamic description in terms of density and velocity of the BEC can be developed using the Madelung transformation of the wavefunction: $\psi=|\psi|e^{i\phi}$.
-The macroscopic number density is $\rho(\fet r,t)=|\psi(\fet r,t)|^2$ and the condensate velocity is $\fet v(\fet r,t)=(\hbar/m) \nabla \phi(\fet r,t)$.
-This velocity can also be obtained from the superfluid current $\fet J(\fet r,t)$ as
+where $g$ is an effective scattering parameter between condensate atoms. $V_{ext}$ is any external potential used to confine or stir the condensate.
+The damping coefficient $\gamma>0$ also called the thermal drag is related to the net exchange of atoms through collisions between thermal atoms with each other or with the condensate at fixed chemical potential $\mu$.
+In the low-temperature limit, this damping $\gamma$ is very small and can be expressed as a function of temperature $T$~\cite{bradley2008bose,penckwitt2002nucleation}.
+The dGPE is a phenomenological model that can also be derived from the stochastic GPE in the low temperature limit where noise is negligible \cite{gardiner2002stochastic,rooney2012stochastic}.
+The dGPE has been used extensively to study different vortex regimes from vortex lattices~\cite{penckwitt2002nucleation} to quantum turbulence ~\cite{Reeves_2014,billam2015spectral,Reeves_2013,Bradley_2012,neely2013characteristics} and was shown to capture well, at least qualitatively, experimental observations ~\cite{neely2013characteristics}.